gboncoraglio/Parallel-computing-OpenMP-OpenACC-MPI/OpenMP/README.md

 ## OpenMP

-Exercise folder for learning and practice speeding up code with OpenMP
+Exercise folders for learning and practice speeding up code with OpenMP